LowKhengLiang/LowKhengLiang/README.md

 I specialize in Machine Learning, AI-powered applications, and full-stack ML systems, with experience designing end-to-end solutions from data processing → model development → deployment → user-facing applications.

+Adopting the new way of software development through Agentic workflows!

 ## About Me
 🎓 Bachelor’s degree with specialization in Machine Learning